tonis-lusmagi/audio-mixer-project/README.md

 	1. Receive an audio stream from network
 	2. Receive an audio stream from line-in
 	3. Audio streams are mixed together in hardware
-	4. Volume of both audio streams controllable separetly
+	4. Volume of both audio streams controllable separately
-	5. Filters for both audio streams controllable separetly
+	5. Filters for both audio streams controllable separately
 	6. Controllable from Linux user interface (UI).
 	7. Following elements used:
 		7.1.
 Linux command line